jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

 ## 3.1.
 SRP - Single Responsibility Principle

 - Every object should have a single responsibility, and that responsibility should be entirely encapsulated by the class.
-- This will be you can't think about that, a **class** can only be changed for the sake of the purpose, it is the responsibility that is imposed on that class.
-- So that class has only one job to do.
-- We can talk about all the class and this class, only responsible one job and do not do anything else inside of that class or into the methods.
 - _There should never be more than one reason for a class to change._ Robert C. Martin aka Uncle Bob

 ### 3.1.1.
 Calculating responsibilities